Compositionality for Quantitative Specifications: Introduction

 Specifications of systems come in two main flavors. \emph{Logical} specifications are formalized as formulae of modal or temporal logics, such as the modal $\mu$-calculus or LTL.
 A common way to verify them on a system is to translate them to automata and then analyze the composition of the system and the automaton.
 In contrast, in the \emph{behavioral} approach, specifications are given, from the very beginning, in an automata-like formalism.
 Such properties can be verified using various equivalences and preorders, such as bisimilarity or refinement.
 Here we focus on the latter approach, but also show connections between the two.

-Behavioral formalisms are particularly apt for component-based design.
+Behavioral formalisms are particularly apt for com\-ponent-based design.
 Indeed, specifications can be easily composed as well as separately refined into more concrete ones.
-The behavioral formalisms we work here with are \emph{modal transition systems} (MTS)~\cite{DBLP:conf/lics/LarsenT88} and their extensions.
-MTS are like automata, but with two types of transitions: \emph{must}-transitions represent behavior that has to be present in every implementation; \emph{may}-transition represent behavior that is allowed, but not required to be implemented.
+The behavioral formalisms we work with here are \emph{modal transition systems} (MTS)~\cite{DBLP:conf/lics/LarsenT88} and their extensions.
+MTS are like automata, but with two types of transitions: \emph{must}-transitions represent behavior that has to be present in every implementation; \emph{may}-tran\-sitions represent behavior that is allowed, but not required to be implemented.

-A simple example of a vending machine specification, in Fig.~\ref{fi:vendingmachine} on the left, describes that any correct implementation must be ready to accept \money, then may offer the customer to choose \extras\ and must issue a \beverage.
+A simple example of a vending machine specification, in Fig.~\ref{fi:vendingmachine1}, describes that any correct implementation must be ready to accept \money, then may offer the customer to choose \extras\ and must issue a \beverage.
 While the must-transitions are preserved in the refinement process, the may-transitions can be either implemented and turned into must-transitions, or dropped.

-This low-level refinement process is, however, insufficient when the designer wants to get more specific about the implemented actions, such as going from the coarse specification just described to the more fine-grained specification on the right of Fig.~\ref{fi:vendingmachine}.
-In order to relate such specifications, MTS with \emph{structured labels} were introduced \cite{DBLP:journals/mscs/BauerJLLS12}.
+This low-level refinement process is, however, insufficient when the designer wants to get more specific about the implemented actions, such as going from the coarse specification just described to the more fine-grained specification of Fig.~\ref{fi:vendingmachine}.
+In order to relate such specifications, MTS with \emph{structured labels} have been introduced \cite{DBLP:journals/mscs/BauerJLLS12}.
 Given a preorder on labels, relating for instance $\coffee\labpre\beverage$, we can refine a transition label into one which is below, for example implement ``\beverage'' with its refinement ``\coffee''.
-Then $t$ will be a refinement of $s$.

 This framework can be applied to various preorders.
-For example, one can use labels with a discrete component carrying the action information and an interval component to model time durations or energy consumption.
-As an example, consider the simple real-time property to the right: ``after a \req(uest), \grant\ has to be executed within $5$ time units without the process being $\idle$ meanwhile''.
+For example, one can use labels with a discrete component carrying the action information and an interval component to model time duration or energy consumption.
+As an example, consider the simple real-time property in Fig.~\ref{fi:realtimeexint}: ``after a \req(uest), \grant\ has to be executed within $5$ time units without the process being $\idle$ meanwhile''.
 The transition $(\grant,[0,5])$ could be safely refined to $(\grant,[l, r])$ for any $0\le l\le r\le 5$.

-However, here we identify several shortcomings of the current approaches:
+We proceed to identify several shortcomings of the current approaches.

 \paragraph{Expressive power.}